Parent Retirement Resident Visa

 Tips

-3. If you’re not a French national, also provide a copy of your carte d’assuré.
+If you are not a French national, you must provide a copy of your carte d’assuré.

 You must have a chest x-ray and a medical examination as proof of your good health.